typelevel/cats-effect/site/src/main/tut/typeclasses/async.md

 (A => Unit) => Cancelable
 ```

 This is approximately the signature of JavaScript's `setTimeout`, which will return a "task ID" that can be used to cancel it.
-N.B. this type class in particular is NOT describing cancelable async processes, see the `Concurrent` type class for that.
+Important: this type class in particular is NOT describing cancelable async processes, see the `Concurrent` type class for that.

 ### async